-- All dairy cattle need to be excluded from all waterways with a bed wider than 1 metre.
+- all dairy cattle must be kept out of waterways with a bed wider than 1 metre.

-Riparian vegetation that effectively excludes stock from the bed/rivers is an acceptable form of fencing.
+Riparian vegetation that effectively prevents stock access to riverbeds is an acceptable alternative to fencing.

 Key dates to exclude stock